socnorb55/pytest-md-report/README.rst

   md_report (bool):     Create a Markdown report. md_report_verbose (string):
                         Verbosity level for pytest-md-report.
-If not set, use the verbosity level of pytest.
-Defaults to 0. md_report_color (string):
+0: output test results by test file.
+1: output test results by test function.
+2: output test results by test function's parameters.
+If not set, use the verbosity level of pytest. md_report_color (string):
                         How coloring output reports. auto: detect the output destination and colorize reports appropriately with the